cleverchuk/ices/README.md

 **bool** | **modify**(const double* sumrho, double* param, double* lowerbound, double* upperbound, const double* maximum, double* t, const int master = 0)<br/>`Searches for the maximum parameter value`

 #### Visualization
 Visualization involved reading the data and plotting it.
 It was written in Python using Matplotlib(Could have used VTK).
-The following table has information about the functions.
+The following table has information about the functions I wrote to get the job done.

 Modifier |Method and Description